How Much Does It Cost to Refinish a Deck?

 How Much Does It Cost to Refinish a Deck

-The question is, how much does deck refinishing cost?
+The question now is, how much does deck refinishing actually cost?
 Well, there are several factors that can impact the total price.
 Here are four to consider:

 1) The Initial Inspection (and Its Findings)